celphcs30/Drop-Pod-Shuttle/README.md

 # Drop Pod Shuttle

 A RimWorld mod that adds a craftable drop pod shuttle for transporting Space Marines.
-The drop pod uses vertical-only movement (straight down landing, straight up takeoff) just like traditional drop pods, not horizontal flight like shuttles.
+Uses drop pod graphics and sounds, but flies horizontally like shuttles (limitation of using shuttle mechanics).

 ## Features

 - **Craftable drop pod shuttle** (4x4 size)
 - **Transports up to 10 Space Marines** (3000kg capacity)
-- **Vertical-only movement** (drop pod style, not shuttle flight)
 - **Chemfuel-powered** (900 capacity, 5 per tile, 60 minimum)
 - **1.5 hour cooldown** between launches
 - **Paintable** to match your chapter colors
 - **Closed state during flight**, open state when landed
 - **Large explosion on landing** (5 tile radius)

+## Known Limitations

+- **Horizontal flight path**: Uses horizontal flight (like shuttles) rather than vertical drop pod movement.
+This is a technical limitation of using shuttle mechanics - the flight path is calculated from world map route direction, not configurable via XML.

+## Compatibility

+- **Choose Where To Land**: Compatible - allows manual selection of landing spots for the drop pod shuttle.

 ## Requirements